lokikl/shellbridge/README.md

 shellbridge is a daemon written in javascript, enabling an interactive shell experience inside editors like vim.
 Inspired by xiki but in a different way.

-* Execute arbitary shell commands in text editors
+* Execute arbitrary shell commands in text editors
 * Multiple long-lasting commands can be running in parallel
 * Interactive commands supported like mysql, redis-cli, ssh and even bash.